How to manage secrets

 You can view the error history of a secret by going to Grid Menu > DevOps Secret Manager > Secret Management > Secrets.

-To view the error history, select a secret from the list and, in the Action column, click on the icon represented by the three vertical dots and select the View error history option.
+To view the error history, select a secret from the list and, in the Actions column, click on the icon represented by the three vertical dots, and select the View error history option.

 Caution

-• The option to view the error history will only be shown if an error has occurred in the secret.
+The option to view the error history will be shown only when an error occurs in secret.